ReactTraining/react-workshop/courses/core-v2/07-context/lecture/README.md

 # Data Flow

-🛑 WAIT!
-There was no exercise for #6.
-This lecture is pretty heavy considering all the new concepts.
-It might make sense to start by showing the exercise first and reversing the order.
-The exercise has a light version of explaining context.
-This can be a code-along with the students since they'll need help with the TS aspect of context.
-Then they can still finish the exercise.

 # Main Topics to Cover

 - ✅ State Lifting
 - ✅ Prop Drilling
 - ✅ Reducers (with the state in `Board.tsx`)
-- ✅ Context
+- ✅ Context with Custom Providers/Consumers

 # Lecture

-- Our starting point is similar to the ending point for the last exercise.
+- Our starting point is similar to the ending point the "Data Fetching" exercise.
 - Even with the `useTasks` hook (to remove repetitive code) we're still doing an API call for each `TaskCard`.
 Then doing it again when `TaskDialog` opens.
 - Replace the current strategy by doing an API call for all the board's tasks in `Board.tsx`.
 Much of the code in `Board.tsx` is already written.
 - Make a `getTask` utility function to prop-drill down to `TaskCard` and `TaskDialog`.